In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Ohio Senate District 6, Jeff Jacobson (R-Butler Township).
 President

 Pro Tempore.
 J.D., University of Dayton; B.A., Yale University.
+In

-Ohio Senate District 7, Robert Schuler (R-Sycamore Township)
+Ohio Senate District 7, Robert Schuler (R-Sycamore Township).

 Ohio Senate District 8, Bill Seitz (R-Cincinnati).
 Member of Health,